MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-adfs.md

 #audience:
 ms.suite: ems
 ---
-# Onboard and deploy Conditional Access App Control for any web app using PingOne identity provider (IdP)
+# Onboard and deploy Conditional Access App Control for any web app using Active Directory Federation Services (AD FS) as the identity provider (IdP)

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 You can configure session controls in Microsoft Cloud App Security to work with any web app and any third-party IdP.
-This article describes how to route app sessions from PingOne to Cloud App Security for real-time session controls.
+This article describes how to route app sessions from AD FS to Cloud App Security for real-time session controls.

 For this article, we'll use the Salesforce app as an example of a web app being configured to use Cloud App Security session controls.